ortizfuentes/linguisticparser/README.md

 # Linguisticparser

-Text parser that segments into paragraphs, orthographic sentences and words.
-Not to be confused with acronyms or abbreviations.
-It allows the transformation of information into dataframes.
+This library allows you to segment paragraphs, sentences and words without making mistakes with acronyms and abbreviations.

+You can also transform a text into a dataframe of sentences that include paragraph information.

 ## Installing